These are the latest installments (Books 8 & 9) from Karin Slaughter's Will Trent Series.

 I started with this book sometime last year.
 And I honestly could not remember why I have to put it down.
 When I picked it back up this time, I was not able to stop reading.

 The star of this book was definitely Angie, Will's ex-wife.
-I hated Angie so much, most especially in this book.
+I absolutely hated Angie—especially in this book.
 Everything about her was just... it's honestly hard to explain.
-But, you cannot deny the fact that she is one well-written character and you wouldn't be able to keep your attention away from her.
+Still, you cannot deny the fact that she is one well-written character and you wouldn't be able to keep your attention away from her.

 In this book, I felt Sara's pain and I hated Will for it.